spacetelescope/exovetter/docs/vetters_low_level.rst

 Vetters Building Blocks
 =======================

-These high-level vetter classes utilize lower level implementations laid out in :ref:`vetters-low-level` and pass around a data structure for Threshold Crossing Event (TCE) as documented in :ref:`vetters_tce_data_structure`.
+The high-level vetter classes in :ref:`vetters-main` utilize lower level implementations laid out in :ref:`vetters-low-level` and pass around a data structure for Threshold Crossing Event (TCE) as documented in :ref:`vetters_tce_data_structure`.

 .. _vetters-low-level: